hydroframe/subsettools/paper/paper.md

 # Functionality

-The source code for `SubsetTools` is available on [GitHub](https://github.com/hydroframe/subsettools).
+The source code for `SubsetTools` is available on [GitHub](https://github.com/hydroframe/subsettools) and the entire package is covered under the MIT License.
 The documentation for the package is hosted on [ReadTheDocs](https://hydroframesubsettools.readthedocs.io/en/latest/) and includes installation instructions, short tutorials, example notebooks, a complete API reference, as well as contributing guidelines.
 In the section below we will go through an abbreviated outline of how a user can interact with `SubsetTools` to build and run their own ParFlow model.

 First, the user should supply information about what geographic area they want to model.
 This may be given as a hydrologic unit code (HUC) or list of HUCs, a bounding box or a single point of latitude and longitude.
 The user should also specify timing information such as a date range for their simulation.
 Finally, they should choose what dataset they would like to use in their simulation, for example CONUS1 or CONUS2.